OneDeadKey/arsenik/README.md

 your fingers
 - num row or num pad
 - navigation layer like in arrow cluster or Vim-like

-- use it with Qwerty, Ergo‑L, Azerty, Bépo, and many more keyboard layouts!
+Use it with Qwerty, Qwertz, Azerty, Ergo‑L, Bépo, and many other keyboard layouts!

 Main Benefits